 What can we learn from Pokimane's psychology?

-Her question to us is simple: What would you create if you stopped fighting your nature and started building with it?
+Her question to us: What would you create if you stopped fighting your nature and started building with it?

 Disclaimer: This analysis of Pokimane's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Pokimane.